EmAchieng/go-module-guardian/README.md

 [![govulncheck](https://img.shields.io/badge/security-govulncheck-blue)](https://pkg.go.dev/golang.org/x/vuln/cmd/govulncheck)

 Welcome!
-This project is a practical demonstration for **GopherCon UK 2025**.
+This project is a practical demonstration for my talk at **GopherCon UK 2025**.
 It focuses on Go module dependency management, cleanup, security scanning, and CI automation in a minimal project.

 _Slides for this talk ([slides.md](./slides.md)) were prepared using [Marp](https://marp.app/) for Markdown-based presentations._